Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 A teenager worried beside a bed | Source: Midjourney

-A loud and awful lightning strike hit, and I stopped reading for a second to look out of the window.
+A loud and awful lightning strike hit, and I stopped reading for a second to look out the window.
 When my eyes returned to the bed, I saw my grandmother moving her hand and trying to speak.

 An old woman in bed | Source: Midjourney